circleci/circleci-docs/jekyll/_cci2/getting-started.md

       - run: mkdir -p my_workspace
       - run: echo "Trying out workspaces" > my_workspace/echo-output
       - persist_to_workspace:
-          # Must be an absolute path, or relative path from working_directory
+          # Must be an absolute path or a relative path from working_directory
           root: my_workspace
-          # Must be relative path from root
+          # Must be a relative path from root
           paths:
             - echo-output
   two: